kevralston/kevralston.github.io/README.md

 ## Blog

 Along with [Dr Roxanne Connelly](http://www2.warwick.ac.uk/fac/soc/sociology/staff/connelly/) of Warwick University I curate a social science blog called [The Detectives Handbook](https://thedetectiveshandbook.wordpress.com/).
+The blog showcases research along with empirical and methodological issues in sociology.

 In 2016 the blog was viewed 951 times from 33 countries.